mymonero/mymonero-app-js/README.md

 *If you are going to run the app under any of the Cordova / mobile platforms*

-1. Install all Cordova development dependencies for iOS and Android.
+1. Install all Cordova development dependencies for Android.
 See [Cordova Installation Notes](./docs/CORDOVA_INSTALL.md) for details.

 2. Run `bin/setup_repo_for_cordova`.